Teekkarikomissio/teekkarikomissio.fi/_content/tapahtumat/kuvat/kuvat.en.md

 ---
 title: Photos
 ---
+## Link to kuvat.fi website

-Pictures from the events of Turku teekkarit can be found via the attached link.
+Photos from the events of Turku teekkarit can be found via the attached link.

 [Turun yliopiston teekkareiden kuvia](https://tyteekkarit.kuvat.fi/kuvat/)